Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 Here’s what you do now.

-Take the compost and annuals and throw them back into the compost bin/heap.
+Put the compost and annuals back into the compost bin/heap.

-When the city compost truck comes to collect your leaves or even your green organic bin on weekly basis what do you think they do with it?
+When the city compost truck comes to collect your leaves or even your green organic bin weekly, what do you think they do with it?

-The let it rot down and sell it back to you in a bag, how’s that for a money-maker.
+They let it rot down and sell it back to you in a bag; how’s that for a money-maker?

 Oh, and we also pay the city workers to pick up the leaves that we buy back.

-Rotted down to good compost at the bottomIn fact, if you add a good mixture of ingredients into your compost heap and let it rot down properly you’ll have something just as good if not better than what you can buy in the store.
+If you add a good mixture of ingredients into your compost heap and let it rot down properly, you’ll have something just as good, if not better, than you can buy in the store.

-Sure, you can buy soil for $0.99 a bag but it’s terrible, trust me I’ve bought it and regretted it.
+You can buy soil for $0.99 a bag, but it’s terrible.
+Trust me, I bought it and regretted it.

-I got inspired by a man called Alan Titchmarsh who’s a horticulturist and ran a TV program on the BBC (The Beeb) called “Gardeners World” but he also went back to basics to teach/inspire a new younger generation with another TV show.
+I got inspired by a man called Alan Titchmarsh, a horticulturist who ran a TV program on the BBC (The Beeb) called “Gardeners World” but he also went back to basics to teach/inspire a new younger generation with another TV show.

 How To Make Good Garden Compost